paulinal3/devXchange-client/README.md

 ## MVP
+* Create a single page MERN application using ReactJS
+* Create a database using MongoDB/Mongoose
+* A user is able to post, edit, delete a problem
+* A user is able to answer another user’s problem

 ## Stretch Goals

 ## Potential Roadblocks
-* Finding a code block editor
+* Implement a rich-text editor
-* Using cloudinary if needed
+* Use Cloudinary API if needed

 # Getting Started with Create React App